napari/napari/docs/source/events/rendering.rst

 tiles.
 It's TBD how this would look to the user.
 But instead of a 1500ms hang they'd probably see the individuals tiles peppering into the scene.
 And they could interrupt this process by switching slices at any point.

+Future Work: Caching
+^^^^^^^^^^^^^^^^^^^^

+Basically no work as gone into caching for Octree yet.
+The focus has just been getting it rendering correctly.
+One caching issue is figuring how to combine the ``ChunkCache`` with Dasks's built-in caching.
+We probably want to keep the ``ChunkCache`` for rendering non-Dask arrays?
+But when using Dask, we defer to its cache?
+We certainly don't want to cache the data in both places.

+Another issue is whether to cache ``OctreeChunks`` or tiles in the visual, beyond just caching the raw data.
+If re-creating both if fast enough, the simpler thing is evict them fully when a chunk falls out of view.
+And re-create them if it comes back in view.
+Basically keep nothing but what we are currently drawing.

+However if that's not fast enough, keeping ``OctreeChunks`` in RAM and some tiles in VRAM is an option.
+So if we re-view that area it's faster.
+This is adding complexity, but the performance might be worth it.